-Contingencies are, essentially, escape clauses in a sales contract that allow buyers to walk away from a sale with their earnest money, which is essentially a type of security deposit.
-Common contingencies include the home inspection, appraisal, financing, title and, far less commonly used today, the home sale contingency.
+Contingencies are basically escape clauses in a sales contract that allow buyers to walk away from a sale with their earnest money, which is essentially a type of security deposit.
+Common contingencies include the home inspection, appraisal, financing, title and – though it’s far less commonly used today – the home sale contingency.
 If you’re buying a home and can pay cash for it, you will not need to include the financing contingency or the appraisal contingency, which is required by lenders to make sure that the property is worth at least the mortgage amount.

 Step 3: Decide On How Much Earnest Money To Offer

 Cash is king, and even if you are not buying a home with cash, you’ll have to submit a good faith deposit, which is often referred to as earnest money.
 The earnest money requirement varies from market to market, but is typically 1 – 2% of the total home price.
 That said, the more money you offer, the better your offer looks in the eyes of the seller.

 This money will be held in an escrow account and later applied to your mortgage down payment.
 But you’re probably wondering: If the money isn’t going directly into the seller’s pocket, why do larger earnest money payments matter?
 Because your ability to produce a large amount of cash sends a signal to the seller that you're serious and you have the assets to back it up.

 Step 4: Write A House Offer Letter

 Now that you’ve come up with an offer amount, it’s time to convey that offer to the seller.
-If you are working with a real estate agent, they'll draw up the offer letter for you.
+If you’re working with a real estate agent, they'll draw up the offer letter for you.
 If you choose to write your letter on your own, or if you don’t have a real estate agent, make sure you include the following information:

 - The address of the home you want to buy.